Reboot – Mental Health Awareness

 We agree.
 If young people understand that mental illnesses, such as depression, body anxiety or exam-related stress, are relatively common and nothing to be afraid or ashamed of, then they are more likely to recognise signs and symptoms in themselves or others and ask for support.

 We regularly visit local schools, such as The Skinners School, Tunbridge Wells Grammar School for Girls, Bennett Memorial, The Judd School and St Gregory’s Catholic Comprehensive School, to deliver short interactive lessons within the PHSE curriculum.
-You can check out our secondary school mental health course outline in this leaflet.
+You can check out our mental health awareness lesson plans including a great topic launcher lesson to get the term started HERE.

 We also provide a 4 lesson course for primary school Year 6 to help prepare them for the transition to secondary school.
-Each lesson/course can be tailored to suit an individual school’s circumstances.
+Each lesson/course can be tailored to suit an individual school’s circumstances and can be found HERE.

 When asked, the children were keen to explain that the sessions had helped to relay their fears and that it was good to talk about things that were ‘in their heads’ – local year 6 primary school teacher